goldenson/maximeorefice/now.markdown

 - Food

 I love cooking, it's one of my hobbie and it's the best when you share it with people.
-My favorite meal is a great napolitean pizza as my dad used to make for 25 years.
+My favorite meal is a great [neapolitan pizza](https://www.google.com/search?tbm=isch&sxsrf=ACYBGNRZ6lYmizxoRqjq2_FvqdkJyctEDg%3A1573512106638&source=hp&biw=1440&bih=730&ei=quPJXbarJI6d5wKE94_wBw&q=neapolitan+pizza) as my dad used to make for 25 years.

 - Wife